-What is Biceps Muscle Strain?
+Biceps Muscle Strain

-What are the Symptoms of Biceps Muscle Strain?
+Symptoms of Biceps Muscle Strain

-If you are suffering biceps tendonitis you will have pain in the front of your shoulder, tenderness and weakness of the biceps muscles.
-Pain will increase as you lift arm overhead, or raise your arm in a throwing motion or pulling on something.
-You may have pain and a deep achiness in the shoulder that moves done the front of your arm and in some causes radiate to the hand.
-Sometimes a snapping sound or sensation can be felt or hear in the shoulder.
+If you are suffering from a proximal biceps tendon injury, you will have tenderness and weakness in the arm.
+Pain will probably manifest itself if you raise your arm in a throwing motion, pull on something or turn your arm from palm down to palm up.
+You may have pain and a deep achyness in the shoulder that moves down the front of the arm and (in some causes) radiates to the hand.
+Sometimes a snapping sound or sensation can be felt or heard in the shoulder.

 Strains and Sprains: What's the Difference?

 Sprains and strains are among the most common injuries in sports, professional, amateur athletes and the general public.
 You are more at risk for the injury if you have a history of sprains and strains, are overweight, and are in poor physical condition.

 What is a strain?
 A strain is an injury that only happens to tendons and muscles.